MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 ####	Task 1: Create a middleware

-1. Create a custom middleware that checks the value of the **Favorite** parameter.
-Skip the middleware if the Favorite parameter is missing.
+1. Create a custom middleware that checks the value of the **Favorite** parameter that is submitted from the form.
+Skip the middleware if the **Favorite** parameter is missing.
-2. If the the environment is the development environment, write to the page output the selected value from the form.
+2. Write to the page output the selected value from the form.
-3. If the environment is not the development environemnt thank the user for submitting.

 ####	Task 2: Run the application